gitguige/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 I am a Ph.D.
 Student in the ECE department at the University of Virginia.
-Before joining Dependable Systems and Analytics Lab in January 2019, I was a Seinor Engineerer at NR Research Institute, State Grid of China.
+Before joining Dependable Systems and Analytics Lab at UVa in January 2019, I was a Seinor Engineerer at NR Research Institute, State Grid of China.

-My research interest are at the intersection of computer systems dependability， and control theory& engineering.
+My research interest are at the intersection of computer systems dependability and control theory& engineering.
 I am particularly interested in engeering a safer autonomous system through resilience assessment and security validation.